Decompositions of Analytic 1-Manifolds: Decompositions

 \section{Decompositions}

-In the following, let $M$ denote some fixed analytic manifold with non-contractive Lie group action $\wm\colon G\times M\rightarrow M$.
-Moreover, let $(S,\iota)$ be some fixed free analytic 1-submanifold of $M$ such that $S$ is not a free segment by itself.
-In this section, we are going to show that $S$ naturally decomposes into maximal free segments, mutually and uniquely related by the group action.
-Here, several special cases have to be worked out, basically subdividing into the situations where $S$ admits a compact maximal segment $\Sigma\subset \innt[S]$ or not.
-More precisely, if $S$ is compact without boundary, the first situation must hold, because each maximal segment $\Sigma$ is necessarily compact as it is closed; and then $S$ is build up finitely many translates of $\Sigma$.
-If $S$ is homeomorphic to an interval with $\Sigma\subset \innt[S]$ maximal and compact, in general countably many translates are necessary; and if no such $\Sigma$ exists, $S$ decomposes exactly into two maximal free segment, pinned together at their common boundary point.
+In this section, $\wm\colon G\times M\rightarrow M$ denotes a non-contractive Lie group action, and $(S,\iota)$ denotes a free analytic 1-submanifold of $M$ with $S\notin \Free(S)$ ($S$ admits a free segment but is not a free segment by itself).
+In this section, we show that $S$ naturally decomposes into maximal free segments that are mutually and uniquely related by the Lie group action.
+The explicit form of the decomposition depends on whether $S$ admits a compact maximal segment or not.
+In the first case, one additionally has to distinguish between the positive and the negative case.
+Simply put: \begingroup \begin{itemize} \item If $S\cong\UE$ holds, then $S$ admits a compact maximal segment, just because each $\Sigma\in \MFree(S)$ is necessarily compact as closed in $S$ by Lemma \ref{kjkjdskjkjdsaassaa} (observe that $\MFree(S)\neq \emptyset$ holds by Lemma \ref{fhdhh}, as $\Free(S)\neq \emptyset$ holds by assumption).
+Then, $S$ is build up finitely many translates of $\Sigma$ (positive/negative case can occur). \item Assume that $S\cong \ID$ holds.
+If $S$ admits a compact maximal segment, then $S$ decomposes into countably many translates of $\Sigma$ (positive/negative case can occur).
+In the other case ($S$ admits no compact maximal segment), $S$ decomposes into two maximal segments (the only existing ones in this case) that are pinned together at their common boundary point (and are related to each other via the group action). \end{itemize} \endgroup